 1Brynjolfsson and Smith (2000) found that online book and CD prices were just 9-16% lower than offline prices and price dispersion was actually greater online.
 Baye, Morgan and Sholten (2004) found an average range of over \$100 for consumer electronics products and noted that the more refined law-of-one-price prediction that at least the two lowest prices in a market should be identical also fails dramatically.
-Search technologies might also be expected to reduce price dispersion at physical stores, but Kaplan and Menzio's (2015) study of a broad sample of products sold (mostly) through traditional retail stores in 2004-2009 finds substantial dispersion even after one takes out store quality effects and within-store cross-time variation.
+Search technologies might also be expected to reduce price dispersion at physical stores, but Kaplan and Menzio (2015) and Kaplan et al. (2019) show clearly in studies of broad samples of products that there is substantial dispersion even after one takes out store quality effects and within-store cross-time variation.

-2See among others Ellison (2005), Spiegler (2006), Wilson (2010), Ellison and Wolitzky (2012), Piccione and Spiegler (2012), Chioveanu and Zhou (2013), Grubb (2015), Armstrong and Zhou (2016), and Celerier and Vallee (2017).
+2See among others Ellison (2005), Spiegler (2006), Wilson (2010), Ellison and Wolitzky (2012), Piccione and Spiegler (2012), Chioveanu and Zhou (2013), Grubb (2015), Armstrong and Zhou (2016), Bordalo, Gennaioli, and Shleifer (2016), and Celerier and Vallee (2017).

-$^{^{3}}$ Moraga Gonzalez, Sandor, and Wildenbeest (2017) offer another critique in noting that in models with heterogeneous search costs, reductions in search costs can sometimes lead to higher equilibrium price distributions.
+3Moraga Gonzalez, Sandor, and Wildenbeest (2017) offer another critique in noting that in models with heterogeneous search costs, reductions in search costs can sometimes lead to higher equilibrium price distributions.